FederickAtali/porta-allOne/README.md

          #Example Code of a Simple  Responsive Portfolio Websites

-This is a simeple full stack portfolio websites code which is mobile first.
+This is a simple full stack portfolio websites code which is mobile first.

 Laguages used:
 PHP